BayRepoOrg/ep_password_change/README.md

 204: Password succesfully changed
 401: Current Password is wrong
+422: No Authentication enabled
-422: Hash is stored in settings.json file
+423: Hash is stored in settings.json file
 500: Internal Server Error
 501: Hash File is not writable